misantibanez/gutwise-mvp/README.md

 > *Your smart digestive health companion, powered by AI and designed for people with gut sensitivities.*

 ---
-  This is a code bundle for GutWise AI Companion.
-The original project is available at https://www.figma.com/design/k9hYdsoJebIyq0wejP1nUD/GutWise-AI-Companion.

   ## Running the code